• Overview

 What is a cataract?

-A cataract doesn’t form on the surface of the eye, it’s actually inside the lens.
+A cataract doesn’t form on the surface of the eye; it’s actually inside the lens.
 This sits behind the pupil and helps you to see clearly by focusing the light rays entering your eye onto the retina.
-If you have a cataract it means the lens has become cloudy, making it unable to focus and create a clear picture.
-This makes your vision blurry, so it’s difficult to see properly.
+If you have a cataract, it means the lens has become cloudy, making it unable to focus and create a clear picture.
+This causes your vision to become blurry, making it difficult to see properly.

-Cataracts occur gradually over time and can happen at any age, but usually develop as you get older.
+Cataracts occur gradually over time and can develop at any age, but typically occur as you get older.
 They can also be due to:

 How long does it take to go blind from cataracts?

-The time it takes cataracts to significantly impair vision or cause blindness can vary on a number of factors, but particularly on the type of cataract you have.
+The time it takes cataracts to significantly impair vision or cause blindness can vary depending on several factors, but particularly on the type of cataract you have.
 Here’s an overview of the different types of cataracts and their typical progression rates.

 Nuclear Sclerotic Cataracts

-These cataracts usually develop slowly over a number of years, which means it can take many years before they will significantly impact your vision or cause total blindness.
+These cataracts usually develop slowly over several years, which means it can take many years before they significantly impact your vision or cause total blindness.

 Cortical Cataracts

-This type of cataract can also take several years to develop meaning it will take many years before they can cause blindness or severe vision impairment.
+This type of cataract can also take several years to develop, meaning it may not cause blindness or severe vision impairment for many years.

 Posterior Subcapsular Cataracts

-These cataracts develop more quickly than others, sometimes within a few months, meaning severe impairment or blindness can occur within a few years if not treated.
+These cataracts develop more quickly than others, sometimes within a few months, which means severe impairment or blindness can occur within a few years if left untreated.

 Congenital Cataracts